-Price: The cost of $2,250. includes accommodation, delicious home cooked, healthy meals (vegetarian available), transportation upon arrival in Cusco, guidance through and entrance fees to historical sites, and all yoga classes.
+Price: The cost of $2,250. includes accommodation, scrumptious home cooked meals, transportation upon arrival in Cusco, guidance through and entrance fees to historical sites, and all yoga classes.
 Not included in this price is: airfare, airport taxes, travel insurance, gratuities, meals eaten out, and other personal expenses.

 Price is based on double occupancy.
 Single occupancy is an additional $205.
-For families traveling together, there is a discount for children under 12 and for family members not participating in the yoga classes.
+For families traveling together, there is a discount for children under 12.

 To register for this Peruvian cultural journey and yoga retreat an $800 deposit per person is required by March 14, 2017.
 Please contact Sonya for registration:

 email@example.com or 575-758-8007